 Not the sort of chirping soubrette often heard in the rôle, Martinson Davis was a gratifyingly full-voiced Gretel who encountered no problems with the girl’s top notes and trills.
 Martinson Davis’s Gretel joyously greeted the morning after a harrowing night in the forest with a sensational top D. Many of the world’s opera companies regularly stage Hänsel und Gretel, but few of them offer their audiences Hänsels and Gretels as captivating as Greensboro’s.
 (Voix des Arts)

-Ms. Martinson’s awards include “Audience Favorite” and the Puccini Award with the Orpheus Competition, the Orchestral Performance Award with the Bel Canto Institute, along with awards from the Coeur d'Alene Young Artist, Symphony in the Valley, Long Leaf Opera, The American Prize, and Heafner/Williams Competitions and a finalist in the Harold Haugh Light Opera Competition.
+Mrs. Martinson Davis’ awards include “Audience Favorite” and the Puccini Award in the Orpheus Competition, the Orchestral Performance Award with the Bel Canto Institute, along with awards from the Coeur d'Alene Young Artist, Symphony in the Valley, Long Leaf Opera, The American Prize, and Heafner/Williams Competitions and a finalist in the Harold Haugh Light Opera Competition.

 She received her B.A. in Music Performance from Minot (ND) State University under Dr. DeVera Bowles and her Master's in Music from the University of North Carolina Greensboro under Dr. Robert Bracey.
 She is an annual performer in the New Music On the Bayou Festival in Louisiana.
-Joann currently lives in Ruston, LA with her husband where she is Instructor of Voice at Louisiana Tech University as well as a group fitness instructor.
+Joann currently lives in Ruston, LA with her husband, Trevor, where she is a group fitness instructor.